-Valid reasons for granting a deferral may be social circumstances, medical circumstances or other special circumstances such as caring for children, being called up for military service or civilian service, student union commissions, military training according to the ordinance (2015:613) or certain other military assignments, or deferred statutory leave in accordance with the Swedish Education Leave Act (1974:981) [HF chapter 7, § 33 (1993:100) and UHRFS (2016:1)].
+A deferral can only be granted if you are currently admitted, have accepted your admission and paid the first installment of the tuition fee (if applicable).
+You must also demonstrate a valid reason for your deferral request.
+Valid reasons for granting a deferral may be social circumstances, medical circumstances or other special circumstances such as caring for children, being called up for military service or civilian service, student union commissions, military training according to the ordinance (2015:613), or deferred statutory leave in accordance with the Swedish Education Leave Act (1974:981) [HF chapter 7, § 33 (1993:100) and UHRFS (2016:1)].

 How to apply for a deferral

-If you have been admitted to a programme or course at Karolinska Institutet and want to apply for a deferral, please send an email to email@example.com with the following information:
+If you have been admitted and want to apply for a deferral, please see the instructions on How to apply for a deferral.

 Re-applying for studies